DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Nextcloud needs few moments to start, then there is the initial configuration, creating admin account.</br>
-If database env variables were not passed in to nextcloud-app then also the database info would be required here.
+If database env variables were not used then also the database info would be required here.

 ![first-run-pic](https://i.imgur.com/lv1x9GF.png)

 The domain or IP you access nextcloud on this first run is added to `trusted_domains` in `config.php`.
 Changing the domain later on will throw *"Access through untrusted domain"* error.</br>
-Editing `nextcloud-data/config/config.php` and adding the new domain will fix it.
+Editing `nextcloud_data/config/config.php` and adding the new domain will fix it.

 # Security & setup warnings